By: UW-Parkside Marketing & Communications

 The U. S. conducts a census – or count of the entire population – every 10 years as required by the U.S. Constitution.
 The census launched in mid-March 2020.
-The deadline to respond is April 1, 2020, Census Day.
+Census Day is April 1, 2020.
 The more people counted means more federal dollars and more fair elections.

 Your response matters.
 Health clinics.
 Fire departments.
 Schools.
 Even roads and highways.
 The census can shape many different aspects of your community.
 Census results help determine how billions of dollars in federal funding flow into states and communities each year.
 The results also determine how many seats in Congress each state gets.

 Did you know that Wisconsin was ranked #1 in responses in the 2010 Census?
 With your help, we can do it again in 2020!

 The census can be taken online, over the phone, or by mail.
 You can find more information about this on this page.